-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please visit the EU Data Protection Authorities (DPA) for more information or to file a complaint.
-The services of the EU DPA are provided at no cost to you.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact the EU DPAs (free of charge) for more information or to file a complaint.
 Under certain conditions, more fully described on the Privacy Shield website (https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint), you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.

 European Union Personal Data

 Individuals in the European Union have additional rights under the General Data Protection Regulation (GDPR).
 The regulations are available online through the Official Journal of the European Union at https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016R0679&from=EN/.
 An unofficial indexed copy is available at https://gdpr-info.eu/.
 SDC has provided these links for your convenience.
 SDC is not affiliated with these organizations or publications, and we are not responsible for the content therein.